 What is an employee?

-'Employee’ is defined in the Industrial Training Act 1982 as including “a person engaged under a contract for services” This means that in addition to direct PAYE employees engaged under contracts of services, an employee also includes self-employed sub-contractors who are engaged under contracts for services.
+'Employee’ is defined in the Industrial Training Act 1982 as including “a person engaged under a contract for services”.
+This means that in addition to direct PAYE employees engaged under contracts of services, an employee also includes sub-contractors (be they individuals, firms or limited companies) who are engaged under contracts for services.

 What is a construction industry activity?

-You can find a full list of construction activities under the Industrial Training (Construction Board) Order 1964 (Amendment) Order 1992 ("Scope Order").
+You can find a full list of construction activities at schedule 1 paragraph 1 of the Industrial Training (Construction Board) Order 1964 (Amendment) Order 1992 ("Scope Order").
+Specific exclusions are listed at paragraph 2.